ccentola/budget/README.md

 # budget
 Makes use of the mintapi library to extract and process transaction from mint

+## Goals
+* capture and categorize data on a daily/weekly basis
+* visualize trends
+* automate budget insights

 ## To-Do
 * format dates
 * transaction classification